spectreconsole/spectre.console/docs/input/cli/commandApp.md

 ## Interception

 `CommandApp` also provides a `SetInterceptor` configuration.
-An interceptor is ran before all commands are executed.
+An interceptor is run before all commands are executed.
 This is typically used for configuring logging or other infrastructure concerns.

 All interceptors must implement `ICommandInterceptor`.
 Upon execution of a command, an instance of your interceptor will be called with the parsed settings.
 This provides an opportunity for configuring any infrastructure or modifying the settings.